-	I use a small set of goggles to keep my eyes open under water.
+I use a small set of goggles to keep my eyes open under the water.
 Some of my fellow swimmers use large goggles and a snorkel and some wear fins – use whatever is most comfortable for you.

 Use the steps and the handrail when getting in and out of the pool.
 Most pools have strategically placed ladders.
 I find them very difficult to use, especially getting out of the water.

 Place a pair of rubber slip on sandals near the steps so that you are not walking on bare feet once you exit the pool.
-Make sure they have not slip soles to lessen your chance of slipping on a wet deck.
+Make sure they have non slip soles to lessen your chance of slipping on a wet deck.

 Exercise #2: Helpful Equipment To Ensure A Leg Workout

 You might want to start off by using swimming aids before you transition to freestyle or stroke swimming.
 Common and inexpensive swimming aids that I recommend are a kickboard, noodle and fins.

 A kickboard or a noodle helps you to float and allows you to “swim” laps only kicking and not using your upper body.
 You can use both the kickboard and the noodle swimming on your stomach or back.

 If you start out only kicking you can transition to alternating arm strokes while keeping one hand on the kickboard or noodle.
 As you become confident and more fit you can discontinue the use of swimming aids and use both your legs and upper body for a full body workout.

 When I used fins before knee surgery they put too much stress on my knee and made a grinding noise.
 Not only did I not use them while swimming but also I didn’t use them when I snorkeled during vacations.